HARROWSMITH-VERONA PASTORAL CHARGE

 Director of Music: Stan Stinchcombe

-The Mission of St. Paul’s and Trinity United Churches is to be
+The Mission of Trinity United Church is to be

 the ears, eyes, feet, hands and heart of Christ in the